MPS Teacher Website Guidelines

 Moore Public Schools’ Teacher Websites exist to provide an additional avenue of communication between home and school.
 In the development of Web pages, we need to consider the safety of our students.
 We also need to set examples for our students by demonstrating the proper use of copyrighted material.
-Please read the following guidelines for teacher Websites:
+If a teacher chooses to maintain a school website, it must contain relevant content (including plan time, etc.) and cannot blank pages or outdated links -- otherwise it may be deactivated involuntarily.
+If you choose not to keep up a website, please notify your site Principal and Webmaster so that your site can be deactivated.
+Please follow these guidelines for teacher Websites:

 - Do not post any student last names.